pythonph/pycon-2015/_sources/tickets.txt

 Corporate tickets
 ^^^^^^^^^^^^^^^^^
+For companies paying for their employees to attend PyCon.

- + Receipt in the company's name
+ + Official Receipt in the company's name
  + Announcement of company's presence during the conference
  + Transferrable between company employees
  + Lunch and snacks